tomshaw/backbone-crud-demonstration/README.md

 # BBCRUD - A Backbone.js CRUD Application

-  Nothing much to see here just a sample CRUD application (C)reate (R)ead (U)pdate (D)elete to learn how to use Backbone.js.
+  Nothing much to see here just a sample Backbone.js CRUD application (C)reate (R)ead (U)pdate (D)elete developed to learn how to use Backbone.js.
 I'm using Zend Framework 1.12 on the server end, development & testing is being done on a Macbook Pro running OSX Lion.

+  Thanks to numerous Backbone.js tutorials and example projects found on the web for a majority of the code concepts found in this project.

 ## Technologies

   * Backbone.js 0.9.2
   * Underscore.js 1.4.3
   * jQuery 1.8.3
+  * jQuery UI 1.9.2
+  * Jasmine 1.3.1
+  * Zend Framework 1.12
+  * Twitter Bootstrap 2.2.2

 ## Installation